kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

+No. No existing SLI/SLO covers Job sync latency, so none is affected.

-Job sync latency (`job_sync_duration_seconds`) for the first sync of a new Job increases by two sequential API writes before pod creation.
-The Beta performance test compares the gate on and off with a target of p99 within 10% of the baseline.
+The first sync of a new Job does gain two sequential API writes (`Workload`, then `PodGroup`) before pod creation.
+This is measured by `job_sync_duration_seconds`.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?